Combined Advanced Wreck/Deco Diver Course

 This is not rigorous training, and we have a lot of fun, but divers need to be reasonably fit for 5 days of technical diving.
 We cover a lot of material, and put in some long days.
 We do a lot of work with the blackout mask, managing confined spaces and restrictions, dealing with entanglements, utilizing all of our tools of navigation, and multi stage decompression.

-If you have any questions at all, please email me email@example.com
+If you have any questions, feel free to shoot me am email email@example.com

 This is an entry level technical course for both the soft and hard overhead environments.
 It is suitable for divers who are new to doubles or sidemount, as well as divers with some wreck diving, or light deco experience who are now interested pursuing more serious dives.